 - What’s the content you want to share with candidates before an interview?

 - How much time will you have to create relevant content?

 2. Define a budget

-We all know that hosting a virtual career fair is a cost-effective way of recruiting.
+We all know that hosting and organizing a virtual career fair is a cost-effective way of recruiting.
 However, your investment could vary depending on several factors.
 Among them are:

 - The number of online events you want to host (How long does the fair will last?
 It will be 24/7?)